VikasSingh1234/Sampling-Assignment/README.md

 Support Vector Classifier with Random Over Sampler, Smote and Tomek

 Extra Tree Classifier with Random Over Sampler, Smote and Tomek

+Sampling models Random Over Sampler, Smote and Tomek are better